squaredproject/Entwined/ndb/README.md

 We've never done power runs that long, and at some point you get visible artifacts.
 Thus, let's stick to this.

+# Fallen log 2022

+## Config

+The fallen log has 6 channels.
+Please see the wiring diagram in this directory.

+There are 6 outputs, with number of cubes being 6, 4, 6, 6, 6, 4

+NDB columns:

+- smart 6 should be 0
+- Lights per string should be the list above: 6, 4, 6, 6, 6, 4
+- Starting slot should be: 1, 19, 31, 49, 67, 85

+( these are 1 pixel cubes, so every cube has RGB, thus 3 bytes.
+The Slot value is cubes * 3 + prior starting slot , or 1 if output 1)

 # Using NDBs

 ## NOTE: some very old "legacy" NDBs are running old firmware.
 Some of the common instructions